open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_EXTERNAL_TABLE.html.md

 :   In both `TEXT` and `CSV` mode for readable external tables, specifying `FILL MISSING FIELDS` will set missing trailing field values to `NULL` \(instead of reporting an error\) when a row of data has missing data fields at the end of a line or row.
 Blank rows, fields with a `NOT NULL` constraint, and trailing delimiters on a line will still report an error.

 ENCODING 'encoding'
 :   Character set encoding to use for the external table.
-Specify a string constant \(such as `'SQL_ASCII'`\), an integer encoding number, or `DEFAULT` to use the default client encoding.
+Specify a string constant \(such as `'SQL_ASCII'`\), an integer encoding number, or `DEFAULT` to use the default server encoding.
 See [Character Set Support](../character_sets.html).

 LOG ERRORS \[PERSISTENTLY\]
 :   This is an optional clause that can precede a `SEGMENT REJECT LIMIT` clause to log information about rows with formatting errors.
 The error log data is stored internally.
 If error log data exists for a specified external table, new data is appended to existing error log data.
 The error log data is not replicated to mirror segments.